Neon Genesis Evangelion (franchise): Untitled anime series

+An anime series was announced following the "Evangelion:30+; 30th Anniversary of Evangelion" festival in February 2026.
+It is set to be produced by CloverWorks and Khara and directed by Kazuya Tsurumaki and Tōko Yatabe, with scripts written by Yoko Taro and music composed by Keiichi Okabe.

 Manga and light novel

 A number of manga series based on the anime have been released, most notably the official series by series character designer Yoshiyuki Sadamoto, which was first serialized in February 1995 (eight months before the series' official premiere, in order to promote interest), and ended in November 2014, 19 years later.
 Seven other manga have been created: the shoujo romance story Neon Genesis Evangelion: Angelic Days by Fumino Hayashi, shonen comedy Shinji Ikari Raising Project by Takahashi Osamu, self-parody It's A Miraculous Win by Koume Yoshida, mystery series Neon Genesis Evangelion: Campus Apocalypse by Min Min, chibi comedic parody Petit Eva: Evangelion@School, detective story Neon Genesis Evangelion: The Shinji Ikari Detective Diary and gamer-themed parody Neon Genesis Evangelion: Legend of the Piko-Piko Middle School Students.